spatialflunky1/jnake/README.md

 ## Note
 Recomended to be ran in a terminal window as it is very laggy in the bare linux terminal

+## Debug Note
+Space bar is used to increase the score and length of the snake

 ## How to compile (outputs to <srcdir>/lib/build/libs/jnake.jar)
 * Linux:
 ```